 If you are hungry then it is better to eat, whatever time of day it is.
 If you do not eat and remain hungry for a sustained period, then your body goes into hunger shutdown mode and actually stores more fat to be used as reserves.

-You will get more benefit from stretching after a workout as this can increase your range of motion.
-Some studies suggest that stretching before a workout can destabilise muscles and make them less prepared for strenuous exercise.
-A warm up that gets the blood pumping is better advised.
+You will get more benefit from stretching after a workout to increase your range of motion.
+Some studies suggest that stretching before a workout can destabilise muscles and make them less prepared for strenuous exercise. try a warm up that gets the blood pumping.

 A cold bath is more beneficial.
 Our blood vessels open wider during exercise and stay like this for about an hour afterwards, which can allow waste products, such as lactic acid to settle in the muscles through the dilated vessels and cause soreness.
 Cold temperatures narrow the vessels, therefore restricting the amount of waste products that can accumulate and prevent discomfort.